Centers for Disease Control and Prevention

 CDC works 24/7 to protect America from health, safety, and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.
 As the nation’s health protection agency, CDC saves lives and protects people from health threats.
 To accomplish our mission, CDC conducts critical science and provides health information that protects our nation against expensive and dangerous health threats and responds when these arise.

-The Arctic Investigations Program (AIP), CDC’s infectious disease field station in Alaska, seeks to prevent infectious disease morbidity and mortality among the peoples of the Arctic and sub-Arctic, with special emphasis on diseases of concern among Indigenous people.
-AIP focuses on the people of northern circumpolar regions with the aim of reducing health disparities related to infectious diseases.
+The Arctic Investigations Program (AIP), CDC’s infectious disease field station in Alaska, seeks to prevent infectious disease morbidity and mortality among the peoples of the Arctic Region, with special emphasis on diseases of concern among remote populations.

 Where would one go to find out what research is being funded by your agency in the Arctic?

-Priority research areas are available online for the Arctic Investigations Program, the NIOSH commercial fishing safety project, and the NIOSH commercial aviation safety research project.
+Priority research areas are available online for the Arctic Investigations Program.

 Where would one go to read about scientific research results from your agency?

-Published reports and peer reviewed journal articles are available online on CDC Stacks for the Arctic Investigations Program and the National Institute for Occupational Safety and Health.
+Published reports and peer reviewed journal articles are available online on CDC Stacks for the Arctic Investigations Program.

 In terms of budget, approximately how big is your agency’s investment in Arctic research?

-In fiscal year 2022, CDC extramural funding investments in Alaska totaled to more than $37 million.
+In fiscal year 2024, CDC extramural funding investments in Alaska totaled to more than $38 million.
 Details are available online.
-In addition, CDC also currently supports the Arctic Investigations Program, the NIOSH Anchorage Office, and the Anchorage Quarantine Station, and their surveillance, research, and programmatic efforts.
+In addition, CDC also currently supports the Arctic Investigations Program and the Anchorage Port Health Station, and their surveillance, research, response, and programmatic efforts.

 What are your agency’s priorities over the next two years?

-CDC is committed to advancing science and health equity, which includes addressing public health threats in the Arctic region.
-CDC's Arctic Investigations Program (AIP) will continue efforts to reduce and prevent diseases that disproportionately affect people of the Arctic and sub-Arctic, including respiratory infections and other vaccine-preventable diseases.
+CDC is committed to advancing science and protecting health, safety, and security, which includes addressing public health threats in the Arctic region.
+CDC's Arctic Investigations Program (AIP) will continue efforts to reduce and prevent diseases that disproportionately affect people in the Arctic Region, including respiratory infections and other vaccine-preventable diseases.

 How does your agency coordinate and collaborate with other agencies to advance your mission in the Arctic?